 Pseudoangiomatous Stromal Hyperplasia Breast

 Pseudoangiomatous stromal hyperplasia (PASH) is a rare and benign breast lesion belonging to an informal group of benign stromal lesions, which include

 Just to let you know, that this page is a little bit old.
 So we have a brand new page with information regarding Pseudo-Angiomatous Stromal Hyperplasia.
 It is more up-to-date, but this page is longer and still has value.

-Breast pseudo-angiomatous stromal hyperplasia typically occurs in premenopausal women, but is not altogether uncommon in men, and is frequently found incidentally during biopsy for suspected gynecomastia.
+Breast pseudo-angiomatous stromal hyperplasia typically occurs in premenopausal women but is not altogether uncommon in men.

 The condition may present clinically as a firm but painless breast mass.
 If pseudo-angiomatous stromal hyperplasia develops during pregnancy, it may cause massive breast enlargement and skin necrosis.

 Around 30% of PASH lesions present as a palpable mass, with the other 70% detected radiologically, or as an incidental finding while looking for something else on biopsy.

 Patients usually describe a palpable PASH mass as a mobile, firm, and painless lump.